I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 We have serious challenges today, and America's influence internationally is being compromised because of our commitment in Iraq.

-Russert says to steel, your sister said that the Michael J. Fox ad was deceptive and tasteless.
+Russert says to Steele, your sister said that the Michael J. Fox ad was deceptive and tasteless.

 Why?

-Well, because it said that I don't support stem cell research, and I do support stem cell research where I've drawn the line as federal funding for uh research that uh destroys the embryo.
+Well, because it said that I don't support stem cell research, and I do support stem cell research.

-Uh and and I've been very much an advocate uh and supporter of advancing research uh that will allow us to do the do what we need to do without destroying that that embryo.
+And I've been very much an advocate and supporter of advancing research that will allow us to do what we need to do without destroying that embryo.

 There's only one person at this table who's voted against stem cell research, and that's Ben Cardin.

-Both both Maryland uh Democrat senators voted for uh this this uh bill that would allow for stem cell research that did not destroy the embryo.
+When there was a bill presented that passed 100 to 1, 100 to 0 in the United States Senate, both Maryland Democrat senators voted for this bill that would allow for stem cell research that did not destroy the embryo.

-So we had Senator Sarbanes and Senator McCulski support that.
+So we had Senator Sarbanes and Senator Mikulski support that.

 He voted against it in the House.